manuparra/MasterCyberSec_Practice/SELINUX/starting_SELinux.md

 For example SELinux allows a process with the Apache label (httpd_t) to share data labeled as "read/only Apache content" (httpd_sys_content_thttpd_sys_content_rw_t).
 SELinux will block Apache processes from reading data labeled as user's home content (user_home_t) or database data (mysql_db_t).
 Apache processes can listen on ports labeled as the Apache port (http_port_t) but can not connect to the ports labeled as the mail port (smtp_port_t).

 SELinux provides confinement on an application if the application has been hacked, even if the application is running as root.
 If policy says the (for example) Apache process is only supposed to read Apache content, then even if a hacker gets uid = 0 (the root user), he will not be able to turn it into a spam bot; he will not be able to read credit card data in your home directory; and he will not be able to destroy log files.
 The hacked process will only be able to act as an Apache process.

+# SELinux Policy

+SELinux allows different policies to be written that are interchangeable.
+The default policy in CentOS is the targeted policy which "targets" and confines selected system processes including httpd, named, dhcpd, mysqld, etc.

 # Installing SELinux